kh8fb/intermediate-gradients/README.md

 First, create an Anaconda environment:

-		conda create -n intermediate-gradients python=3.8 Then activate the environment and install the requirements:
+		conda create -n intermediate-gradients python=3.8 Then activate the environment,cd into the directory, and install the requirements:

 		conda activate intermediate-gradients
-		pip install -r requirements.txt
+		pip install -e .

 ### IntermediateGradients
 A class for calculating the gradients and step sizes.
 The number of gradients calculated is directly related to the n_steps parameter